Main Contents begins from here.

 Smooth data entry via touch screen.
 Enough battery life for a full day's work.

 Dirt is easily wiped from the dust- and water-resistant FZ-G1, even after placed directly on the ground.

 Back in the clinic, the FZ-G1 is placed in a cradle and used as a desktop computer.

 Besides the convenience of finishing data entry on site, the same data can be accessed to create itemized bills.
 This means that the need for administrative work after returning to the clinic has been dramatically decreased.
 Just about all that remains to be done is to back up the data and print out the itemized bills.

 One thing has brought particular relief: “I no longer have to stay up all night to get my itemized billing done.”

-Dr. Sugimoto has shown how the CF-H1 can be used in veterinary practice.
-This practical know-how may also be employed in community medicine systems that involve house calls or medical visits.
+Dr. Sugimoto has shown how the FZ-G1 can be used in veterinary practice.
+This practical know-how can also be employed in community medical services that involve house calls or medical visits.